leocengia/SCI-repo/README.md

 > membership online or at the
 > reception desk at check-in.

+**Agent-normalized template text**

+Guests must present a valid Hostelling International Youth Hostel (HI) or national hostel organization membership card at check-in.
+Guests who are not members may purchase a membership online or at the reception desk at check-in.

 **Important information**

 May be modified to include a different Youth
 Hostel organization name

+<a id="template-063"></a>

 #### Template 63: Inner Line Permit Required (193)